pratikasr/veranatest/docs/trust-deposit-yield-design.md

 This document specifies how to extend the Verana chain to fund, accrue, and distribute Trust Deposit (TD) yield sourced from protocol rewards.
 It draws on the `veranatest` proof of concept while generalizing the design for production.
 Developers should use this specification when implementing or reviewing the feature; it deliberately omits low-level scaffolding details.

+## Existing POC Behavior (Reference)

+The POC (`veranatest`) implements the minimum viable flow:

+- Governance (or any account) can send funds into the Verana Pool account via `MsgCreateContinuousFund` or `MsgFundModule`.
+- The TD `BeginBlocker` calculates a per-block allowance from static params and, when enough dust accumulates, transfers coins from the Verana Pool module account straight into the TD module account (`x/td/keeper/abci.go`).
+- `MsgFundModule` exists primarily to work around [cosmos/cosmos-sdk#25315](https://github.com/cosmos/cosmos-sdk/issues/25315) by seeding module accounts and—in the TD case—incrementing `trust_deposit_value`.
+- No further bookkeeping happens after the transfer: the TD ledger is not updated, addresses/denom are hard-coded, and excess funds remain in the Verana Pool until the next sweep.

+This document layers production expectations on top of that baseline; each enhancement below lists its reasoning to make review easier.

 ## Goals & Non‑Goals

 - **Goals**